 More overarching goals are to enable students to apply and utilize creative and critical thinking skills (revised Bloom’s taxonomy); to prepare students for success beyond high school graduation; and to positively impact each student’s life choices and civility.

-The Donaldson program consists of three components:
+The Donaldson program consists of:

 - Donaldson Scholars Academy – A year-round program open to students in the Pulaski County Special School District that aims to improve the educational achievement for all students, with a special attention to African American students and others who are at-risk of academic failures due to socioeconomic disadvantage, or other factors.